Bingo Industries: Overview

 The company was floated on the Australian Securities Exchange in 2017, becoming a public company with a launch share price of $1.85, earning its founders around $452 million whilst retaining a 30 percent stake.
 Prior to its float, it held a 24 percent share in the building and demolition waste market.

+Acquisitions

 In 2018, Bingo Industries acquired Dial A Dump for $578 million.
 The transaction was approved by the Australian Competition & Consumer Commission in February 2019.
-In April 2021, Bingo Industries was purchased by Macquarie Group.
+In April 2021, Bingo Industries was purchased for $2.3 billion by Macquarie Group.

+On the 1st July 2022, Bingo Industries announced the acquisition of United Waste Services, a Brisbane-based waste and recycling company with a fleet of 37 vehicles servicing over 3,500 skip and hook bins across the southeast region of Queensland (Brisbane and the Gold Coast).

 In October 2022 the former CEO of Bingo Industries, Daniel Tartak, pleaded guilty to criminal cartel offences over price fixing in Sydney in 2019.